zhaojh329/lua-eco/README.md

 * `dns`: Provides a DNS client implementation for Lua-eco applications, allowing you to perform DNS lookups and resolve domain names.
 * `ubus`: Provides a Lua interface to the [ubus] system in OpenWrt, allowing you to interact with system services and daemons.
 * `sync`: Provides operations for synchronization between coroutines.
+* `netlink`: Provides operations for inter-process communication (IPC) between both the kernel and userspace processes.

 Would you like to try it?
 Kinda interesting.